-Adoption of AASB 9 is only mandatory for the year ending 30 June 2019.
-The group has not yet made an assessment of the impact of these amendments.
+Adoption of AASB 9 is only mandatory for the year 30 June 2019.
+The entity has not yet made an assessment of the impact of these amendments.

-(ii) IFRS 15 Revenue from Contracts with Customers (issued June 2014) (effective from 1 January 2017)
+(ii) AASB 15 Revenue from Contracts with Customers (issued December 2014) (effective from 1 January 2018)